 To ensure safety, make sure the nozzle is positioned correctly and not aimed at sensitive areas like the urethra or vagina.

-Start out with the lowest water pressure and temperature settings and increase only as much as needed to avoid irritating older adults’ sensitive thinner skin.
+Please start with the lowest water pressure and temperature settings and increase them only as much as needed to avoid irritating the sensitive, thinner skin of older adults.

 5. Have a plan for drying off

-Leaving skin wet creates an environment where bacteria can thrive and may lead to irritation or infection.
+Leaving skin wet creates an environment that allows bacteria to thrive, potentially leading to irritation or infection.

-Electric bidets with warm air dryers ensure a thorough dry without having to twist or reach to wipe away moisture.
+Electric bidets with warm-air dryers ensure a thorough dry without twisting or reaching to wipe away moisture.

 If your bidet doesn’t have an air dryer, be sure to help your loved one dry off after using the bidet.